sfuller14/semantic-consensus/README.md

 ---
 ### Intelligent Chat Interface

-Our platform features a chat interface that leverages the power of retrieval-augmented generation (RAG).
-By utilizing a custom `pinecone.query()` + `cohere.rerank()` + `openai.ChatCompletions()` chain, users can ask questions and receive detailed responses based on both product specifications and relevant reviews.
-This feature not only provides valuable insights to users but also serves as a tool for sellers performing market research.
+Our platform features a chat interface that leverages the power of quality-controlled retrieval-augmented generation (RAG).
+By utilizing a custom `pinecone.query()` + `cohere.rerank()` + `openai.ChatCompletions()` chain, users receive detailed responses based on both product specifications and relevant reviews.
+This feature not only provides valuable insights to potential but also serves as a tool for sellers performing market research.

 ---
 ![Chat Example](https://github.com/sfuller14/semantic-consensus/assets/54780092/ddf82542-d5cf-4d92-ab88-25e50a8831ff)